bindowscash/frontend/README.md

 📜 Disclaimer

-Gotham.cash is a permissionless, privacy-focused protocol.
+Bindows.cash is a permissionless, privacy-focused protocol.
 It does not monitor or control user activity.
 Even if your personal data are not stored (IP, notes, browser data, login times...), you are responsible of your own use of the dApp, make sure that you have a good OPSEC (VPN, TOR, proxies, delay between deposit/withdrawal...)

 - Use at your own risk.